 We are happy to announce that the bulk of our library is now available for use on the web.
 We've been licensing webfonts upon request to a variety of customers around the world for the last couple of years, from multinational companies to small design firms, which has helped us refine our licensing model and taught us a lot about how people want to implement fonts with @font-face.
 We're now licensing fonts for embedding in mobile apps for iOS, Android, and Windows Mobile directly from our site as well.

 We believe that you should be in control of your website, so our webfonts are licensed for hosting on your own server along with the rest of your site assets.
-We deliver the fonts in .eot, .woff, .ttf, and .svg formats, supporting the current versions of all common browsers as well as many older browsers.
+We deliver the fonts in .eot, .woff, and .woff2 formats, supporting the current versions of all common browsers as well as many older browsers.
 We also deliver the @font-face CSS code, making implementation fast and easy.